 Late Season Vibrancy in a Big Package

 As we soar into August we typically roll out of the long Mexican mango season.
 Some years the period winds down at the beginning or middle of August, and some others go through until the beginning of September.
 This season the latter is expected, it starts as far down as Chiapas and slowly makes its way up Mexico’s tropical Pacific coast, through Oaxaca, Michoacán, Jalisco, Nayarit, Baja and Sinaloa, with a grand finale in Los Mochis.
 The Keitt, a late-season cultivar originating in Florida from a Mulgoba seed, is most predominant in Sinaloa’s northern production.
 We also see a significant amount of this cultivar in the Rosario and Los Mochis areas of Sinaloa, which is the only mainland USDA NO TREATMENT zone for all imported mangoes into the USA (due to the area being declared a fruit fly-free zone by USDA).
 Its trees tend to tower on average at about 60 feet high.
-These large trees produce gigantic mangoes by comparison to others that we see in North & South America: if the average mango is a size 9cnt, the average Keitt comes in at about a 6cnt.
-Mangoes are sized for the USA/Canadian marketplace as a count in a 4Kg box, so a size 9cnt mango would weigh about a pound and a size 6cnt would weigh about a pound and half.
+But in commercial produciton they are sized down for efficiency in harvest .
+Typically Kiett trees produce big to gigantic mangoes by comparison to others varietals: if the average mango is a size 9cnt, the average Keitt often comes in at about a 6cnt.
+(With the exception of the Rasario region in Sinaloa which tends to produce smaller (optimal sized Keitts 8-9-10) Mangoes are generall sized for the USA/Canadian marketplace as a count in a 4Kg box, so a size 9cnt mango would weigh about a pound and a size 6cnt would weigh about a pound and half.

 Of all the varietals grown in Mexico for export, the Keitt has the least amount of fiber and the majority of it is typically found right around the pit.
 It has a tart but sweet flesh, somewhat reminiscent of a sweet Meyer lemon, and when ripe it has a buttery smooth texture.
 This makes it my favorite mango for preparing baby food as well as baking (it is simply the best mango for pies).
 When green it has a naturally sweet and tart taste, unlike other mangoes, which can be very tart or even bitter if too green.
 The Keitt is great for green mango salad and generally all green mango recipes.
 The flavor is quite appealing and it’s great for simply eating and snacking at any stage of ripeness.
 The Keitt tends to hold onto a bit more of the vitamin C as it ripens (some other mangoes tend to lose vitamin C potency while building greater levels of vitamin A during the ripening process).
 Take in mind that a mango offers nearly 100% of vitamin C recommendations regardless of the stage of ripeness, but a green mango, and Keitts in particular, tend to have the highest concentrations of this vitamin amongst the mangoes we se here in the USA/Canada.